Jiangnan University

-Previously known as the Wuxi University of Light Industry (无锡轻工大学), Jiangnan University is renowned as the cradle and one of the major institutions of China's light industry.
-Biotechnology, chemical engineering, food science, mechanical engineering, textile engineering, fashion design, and industrial design are the most distinguished disciplines of the university.
+Jiangnan University (江南大学) is a public university located in Wuxi, Jiangsu, China.
+It is affiliated with the Ministry of Education, and co-sponsored with the Jiangsu Provincial Government.
+The university is part of Project 211 and the Double First-Class Construction.

-According to the 2022 Academic Ranking of World Universities, Jiangnan University ranked 401st-500th among world universities on.
-Jiangnan University is regarded as one of the world's top "Food Science and Technology" research institutions.
-As of 2022, the "Food Science and Technology" program was ranked No.1 Globally by the Shanghai Ranking, and URAP ranking, and 3rd in the world by the U.S. News Rankings.
+Previously known as the Wuxi University of Light Industry (无锡轻工大学), Jiangnan University emphasizes on light industry. biotechnology, chemical engineering, food science, mechanical engineering, textile engineering, fashion design, and industrial design.

 History

 The private Jiangnan University (私立江南大学), one source of JiangnanU, was founded in Wuxi in 1947 by Rong Desheng, the largest national capitalist in the Republic of China era.